tdsmale/tdsmale.github.io/Jungian.md

 - Waiting for the moment.
 - Prognostication, fatalism, equivocation & dissociation.
 - Bending under pressure.
+- Victim complex - adapting to more powerful forces.
 - Empty, sullen, melancholic affect.
 - Lessening of impact.